2hands10fingers/web-portfolio/README.md

 ### movie-pal

-Description: CLI to access omdbapi and through webscraping, Produces a user interface for quickly copying data into spreadsheet data and also provides front-end search within the user interface.
+Description: CLI to access omdbapi and through webscraping, Produces a user interface for quickly copying data into spreadsheet rows/columns and also provides front-end API search within the user interface.

 Repo: https://github.com/2hands10fingers/movie-pal